AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-12-javascript-promise-tricks.md

 }
 ```

+{% aside %}
-> Also, the JavaScript version doesn't actually block the thread, whereas the C++ version does.
+  Note that the JavaScript version doesn't actually block the thread, whereas the C++ version does.
+{% endaside %}

 Fortunately, we can achieve something similar using a Promise that resolves after `ms` time elapses: